 How do you go about persuading people to move in a direction you think is the right one?
-Persuation is not just technique.
-It is an art as well and those who master these two are bound to succeed.
+Persuasion is not just technique.
+It is an art, as well, and those who master these two are bound to succeed.

 At every point, you often need to persuade people if you champion an idea or a solution.
 You need to convince them that none of us is as smart as all of us!
 You need to get their input to improve the idea.
 You need them to buy in.
 How do you this?
 Hmmmmmmm!
 Maybe, you need a technique.